 This is what self-discovery is about.
 Telling us why we are how we are, and why we do the things we do.

-If you know why did something wrong and can relate with your weaknesses, you will easily forgive yourself, and work out a plan of action to prevent it from reoccurring.
+If you know why you did something wrong and can relate with your weaknesses, you will easily forgive yourself, and work out a plan of action to prevent it from recurring.

 Now, after you have understood yourself, you can go on to direct your life based on that understanding.
 Every mistake, failure and regret we have experienced are simply products of uninformed decisions, or misinformed decisions by ourselves or someone else.